 DCF closes offices.
 DCF announced on March 18, 2020, that it was closing brick-and-mortar storefronts due to coronavirus.
 Because 10 percent of persons apply for safety net benefits in person, DCF recommends that those Floridians use drop-boxes at the Department’s storefront locations to turn in their applications.

 DCF expands call center hours.
 DCF has expanded call center hours Monday through Friday, 7 a.m. to 6 p.m.; Saturday, 8 a.m. to noon; and Sunday, 1 p.m. to 5 p.m.
 On the last Sunday of each month, hours of operations will be 1 p.m. to 3 p.m.
 Call center numbers are 866-762-2237 or 850-300-4323 (TTY 1-800-955-8771).

 Certification periods extended by 6 months only through August.
-Certification periods for cash, food and medical assistance have been extended by 6 months for individuals and families scheduled to recertify in April through August 2020.
+Certification periods for cash, food and medical assistance were extended by 6 months for individuals and families scheduled to recertify in April through August 2020.
 FNS’ approval of the SNAP extension for August is here.
 However, effective September 1, 2020, SNAP, TANF and Medicaid recertifications have been reinstated, although DCF says that no one will lose Medicaid due to recertification.

 DCF allows phone interviews.
 Phone interviews are now being used for TANF cash and SNAP food assistance.

 Congress passes Families First Coronavirus Response Act.
 Congress has passed the Families First Coronavirus Response Act to address the public health crisis and economic fallout from COVID-19.
-As Florida initiates policies implementing the Act, FPI will keep you updated.
-Note, however that, although the Act is a significant first step, an even more comprehensive package to provide direct aid to individuals and families is needed.
+Although the Act was a significant first step, an even more comprehensive package to provide direct aid to individuals and families is needed.